Ingrid Michaelson: 2018–2021: Songs for the Season and Stranger Songs

 Michaelson made her film debut in the comedy film Humor Me alongside co-stars Jemaine Clement and Elliott Gould, which was released January 12, 2018.

 On October 26, 2018, Michaelson released a Christmas album called Ingrid Michaelson's Songs for the Season.
 On the album, Michaelson collaborated with Christina Perri, Grace VanderWaal, Leslie Odom Jr., and Will Chase.
 The deluxe version of the album was released in 2021 and features collaborations with Jason Mraz and Zooey Deschanel.
-Ingrid and Jason Mraz originally released "Christmas Valentine" as an Amazon Original single on November 14, 2019 before the song was added to the deluxe version of Songs for the Season in 2021.
+Ingrid and Jason Mraz originally released "Christmas Valentine" as an Amazon Original single on November 14, 2019, before the song was added to the deluxe version of Songs for the Season in 2021.

 On May 10, 2019, she released "Missing You", which served as the lead single off of her ninth studio album, Stranger Songs.
 Michaelson first announced the album in January 2018, writing that it would be inspired by the Netflix series Stranger Things.
 The album was released on June 28, 2019.

 In 2020, Ingrid featured on an acoustic version of Ben Rector's song "It Would Be You."
 In 2021, Ingrid Michaelson collaborated with British-Pakistani singer Zayn Malik on the single "To Begin Again," which released on March 17.

 Michaelson has scored songs for television, circa 2020, including Little Fires Everywhere (Emmy nominated) and Tiny Beautiful Things (both for Hulu), and was executive music producer for Apple TV+’s Slumberkins, creating original songs for the series.
 Michaelson was seen as a guest star in Season 3 of Netflix’s Girls5Eva, and starred in the 2017 indie film Humor Me alongside co-stars Jemaine Clement and Elliott Gould.

-In July 2020, Michaelson was nominated for her first Emmy Award in the Outstanding Original Music and Lyrics category for the song "Build it Up", written specifically for the finale of Hulu's hit miniseries Little Fires Everywhere.
+In July 2020, Michaelson was nominated for her first Emmy Award in the Outstanding Original Music and Lyrics category for the song "Build it Up", written specifically for the finale of Hulu's miniseries Little Fires Everywhere.
 Michaelson partnered with collaborators Juan Ariza and Gabriel Mann to compose an original song "Not Gone," a cover of "Closer to Fine" and the score for the Hulu miniseries Tiny Beautiful Things.
 Michaelson served as executive music producer for Apple TV+’s Slumberkins, creating original songs for the series with her bandmates Allie Moss, Hannah Winkler, and Billy Libby.